Methodology

 Normalization rules

-- All costs are stored as USD per million tokens for both input and output usage.
+- All costs are normalized to USD per million tokens for both input and output usage.

 Update cadence